Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Future Quest Grant Application.md

 #### Talent needs (roles)
 What open roles are you looking to fill right now?
-- Event coordinators, product managers.
+- Event coordinators, product managers, accountants, social media.

 #### Talent needs (gigs)
 What open gigs (bounties, projects, etc.) are you looking to fill right now?
-- Grant writers
+- Grant writers, content creation, growth hackers.

 #### Leader Name
 We require that you have one designated leader (eg. CEO)